 You might have noticed, but Shop DC Edit is now LIVE!
 We’ve embarked on yet another adventure — possibly the most exciting one yet — with our series of original lifestyle merchandise.
 Shop DC Edit is conceptualised entirely in-house and an integral part of its makings was creating our own unique range of corporate stationery.
 I.e. The tags and postcards you’ll receive with every order from us!
 Our corporate stationery dreams for Shop DC Edit were brought to life by PapyPress, a local bespoke design and print studio.
 In the wake of our shop’s launch and the mushrooming of so many small enterprising ventures this year, we thought we’d give you a low-down on personal branding.
-Whether you’re looking to start-up with impact or wondering how to reinvigorate your current branding, we’ve got the juice *wink*.
+Whether you’re looking to start-up with impact or wondering how to reinvigorate your current branding, we’ve got the juice.

-So from the artisans at PapyPress, here’s everything you need to know about corporate stationery and personal branding!
+From the artisans at PapyPress, here’s everything you need to know about corporate stationery and personal branding!

 1. What exactly is ‘corporate stationery’?
 How does it differ from normal stationery?